MajorProcrastinator/Auto-eHP-Calc/README.md

 # Auto eHP Calc
 This calculator is finding out eHP calculations.

-:/

-(Find me on the Azur Lane Official Discord.
+Find me on the Azur Lane Official Discord.
 Discord ID is Maj.
 Procrastinator#8734

+## Important Note For Google Sheets (and possibly other spreadsheets)
+* If you plan to use this sheet on google sheets, follow this guideL: https://imgur.com/a/Mp1OoAj

 ## Auto Calc Usage